Miranda Lambert Shows Off Stems In Incredibly Short Shorts While Revealing Struggles With Weight Loss

 “I’ve been all sizes.
 My whole life, I’ve struggled with ups and downs in weight.
 I’m only 5’4″ so weight shows quickly on me,” she told the publication.
 “I’ve hit a comfortable place; this is pretty much my size.
 I’m a size 6, give or take five pounds, depending on the day.
 It’s so good to find your place.”

-The 36-year-old went on to reveal that she doesn’t like to be performing onstage and worrying about her body because she isn’t able to give her best performances when she’s distracted with her insecurities.
-But ever since one of her fans told her to throw away her scale, it made her realize that weight isn’t just a number on the scale but it’s more about the way that you feel about yourself and that mindset has helped with her confidence.
+The 36-year-old went on to reveal that she doesn’t like to be performing onstage while worrying about her body, because she isn’t able to give her best performances when she’s distracted by her insecurities.
+But ever since one of her fans told her to throw away her scale, it made her realize that weight is just a number.
+It’s more about the way you feel about yourself, she says, and that mindset has helped boost her confidence.

-Earlier this week, The Inquisitr shared that Lambert rang in her 36th birthday and with a new album and new marriage, this could be her best year yet.
+Earlier this week, The Inquisitr shared that Lambert rang in her 36th birthday.
+With a new album and new marriage, this could be her best year yet.